brakmic/BlockchainStore/README.md

 ### Support this project

-If you're feeling generous and thankful, you can send a few bits. :)
+If you like this project please do consider a small donation.

 **ETH**: 0xba90D2B4c097b3A4146a5e2cfDB28B1828B442d7

-Thank you!
+Thank you! :purple_heart:

 ### License